A BRIEF HISTORY OF LYMINGTON, HAMPSHIRE

 In 1738 the first poor house was built in Lymington.
 The destitute went to live there.

-The first theater in Lymington was built in 1771 in New Lane and in 1783 a new prison was built in High Street.
+The first theatre in Lymington was built in 1771 in New Lane and in 1783 a new prison was built in High Street.

 LYMINGTON IN THE 19th CENTURY